Lucevar/mw-immersion-mods/articles/atmospherics.md

 ![Nocturnal Moths](https://staticdelivery.nexusmods.com/mods/100/images/44148-0-1457131648.jpg)
 [**Nocturnal Moths**](https://www.nexusmods.com/morrowind/mods/44148) by R-zero
 On clear nights, moths will now be attracted to outside lanterns, swarming around them.
+Works for lanterns placed by mods, too.
+Watch the video [**here**](https://www.youtube.com/watch?v=M2KrpwVK4M4) to get a real sense for the mod - screenshots really don't cut it!
 **Compatibility:** Should be compatible with both MWSE-Lua and OpenMW.

 And that's it for now!
 Thanks for sticking with me this far, and happy Morrowind-ing.
 For even more SFX mods (but way less waffle), check out my [SFX mods list](https://github.com/Lucevar/mw-immersion-mods/blob/master/sfx.md)